 The 2008 Hunting Season

 As we begin the 2008 season, I can't help but wonder how this year will compare with last year.
 2007 was my best year ever for hunting.
-I saw more deer than in one season than ever, and I took seven of them; a new record for me.
+I saw more deer in one season than I ever have before, and I took seven of them; a new record for me.

 I also went to Africa last year, and it's strange coming into 2008 having fulfilled that lifelong dream.
 We won't be able to top that this year, but I'm already starting to think about going back sometime in the near future.